SumiSastri/dev-blogs/docs/what-is-computer-code/part3-code-transpiling-shims-sourcemaps.md

 # What is the difference between code transpiling, compiling and code bundling?

 All code is bundled first and compiled by specialised code compilers.
-Code is written in small modules, these modules are further bundled together into parcels or chunks so that they can be loaded as `<script>` tags into the meta-data of HTML pages so that they can be read by browsers.
+Code is written in small modules, these modules are further bundled together into parcels or chunks so that they can be loaded as `<script>` tags into the meta-data of HTML (Hyper Text Markup Language) pages so that they can be read by browsers.

 Transpiling is a further process once code has been compiled to re-compiling the code from one language or code format into another code format or language.
 I think of it as a translation service.